manojmone/DevOps-Bootcamp/gitops/gitops.rst

 Installing Minikube For Mac ............................

 We will be using Homebrew package manager.
-If you don't have it alreay installed on your mac, you can install it by running thi scommand in your terminal -
+If you don't have it alreay installed on your mac, you can install it by running this command in your terminal -

 .. code-block:: bash